 Apart from the psychological trauma that sets in after this injury, there’s also the financial aspect to worry about.
-Treating spinal cord injuries is not a one-off visit to the hospital, you may be placed under treatment and therapy for months or years.
-When the medical bills hit you altogether, you need a way out, and with limited financial resources, your well-being might be at risk.
+Treating spinal cord injuries is not a one-off visit to the hospital; you may be placed under treatment and therapy for months or years.
+When the medical bills accumulate, you need a way out, and with limited financial resources, your well-being might be at risk.
 The only way to recoup the losses incurred and secure your future may be to file a personal injury claim for compensation with the help of a skilled attorney.
 A Conroe spinal cord injury lawyer can spearhead the compensation process on your behalf while you focus on your medical treatment.

 Spinal cord injuries stem from a myriad of causes.
-And given that each case is unique, it’s important to hire a skilled spinal cord injury attorney to establish how your injuries came about.
+Given that each case is unique, it’s important to hire a skilled spinal cord injury attorney to establish how your injuries came about.
 Typically, a spine injury results from a blow to the spinal cord.
 The National Spinal Cord Injury Statistical Center lays out the following as the most common causes of spinal cord injuries in the United States:

 As expected, motor vehicle crashes bear the biggest force of impact, and when a passenger is knocked against the vehicle’s interior, there is a high chance that the spine will suffer a blow in the process.
 What’s even worse is an accident involving pedestrians.
 With no vehicle protection, pedestrians can suffer catastrophic damage.
 These crashes account for many of all spinal cord injuries reported in the U.S.

-Acts of violence involving forceful altercations account for 15.1% of spinal cord injuries as estimated by the National Spinal Cord Statistical Center.
+Acts of violence involving forceful altercations account for 15.1% of spinal cord injuries, as estimated by the National Spinal Cord Statistical Center.
 Most of these acts of violence involve gunshot wounds.
 On the other hand, recreational sports accidents cause 7.6% of all spine injuries in the U.S.

 Unlike other common personal injury cases, a spinal cord injury is more unique and complex.
-Remember, you are filing a claim for past, present and future damages.
+Remember, you are filing a claim for past, present, and future damages.
 If there’s little medical chance of regaining your mobility, the only thing that treatment can help you with is making your new state as comfortable as possible.
-Therefore, the compensation you seek must take into account the damages you already suffered and those you will incur in the future.
+Therefore, the compensation you seek must take into account the damages you have already suffered and those you will incur in the future.

 Your compensation should cover: